The import process of an Icelandic horse (and costs).

 The exchange rate that your bank gives can be slightly different, but there should not be a big difference.

-It is ok to send the payments in Euros or Dollars or other common currency, my bank changes it to ISK here for a very slight fee (1000 isk, ca. 6 euros) that you can put on top of the price, and that is usually a lot quicker than buying ISK.
+It is ok to send the payments in Euros or Dollars or other common currency, my bank changes it to ISK here for a very slight fee (1000 isk, ca. 7 euros) that you can put on top of the price, and that is usually a lot quicker and easier than buying ISK.